Václav Havel Jury

 Regional Jury

 The regional jury comprises two representatives nominated by our regional partners.
-The nominees are chosen from One World’s fans and supporters in the relevant town.
-The jury is then supplemented by the holder of the Golden Projectionist title, which is awarded by our platform Promítej i ty!.
-The winning film will be included in the selection of documentaries included in the Get Your Audience! programme in 2023.
+The nominees are selected from One World’s fans and supporters in the relevant town.
+The jury is then complemented by the holder of the Golden Projectionist title, which is awarded by our platform Get Your Audience.
+The winning film that receives the Regional Jury Award will be included in the selection of films featured in the Get Your Audience programme in 2026.

 Student Jury

-Each year, we select a group of secondary school students who are actively involved in the One World in Schools programme.
-During the festival, they select the best film from the One World for Students category.
-The winning film is announced during the gala closing event and receives the Student Jury Award
+Every year, we select several active secondary school students involved in the One World in Schools programme.
+They then evaluate the best film in the One World for Students section during the festival.
+The winning film is announced at the closing ceremony and receives the Student Jury Award.

 Audience Award for the Best Film

-Viewers can vote for their favourite documentary.
-The top-rated film will receive the Audience Award.
-Voting takes place directly in the cinemas with the use of tablets.
-You can rate the film by marking one to five stars, where five is the highest rating and one the lowest.
+Viewers can vote for their favourite film.
+The highest-rated film will receive the Audience Award for the Best Film.
+Voting takes place directly in cinemas on tablets.
+You can rate the film by marking one to five stars.
+Five is the highest, and one is the lowest.